ercanerdogan/NLayerProject/README.md

 # NLayerProject
-This repository has consisted of a sample project which explains the topics in the below list
+This repository has consisted of a sample solution which explains the topics in the below list

 - n-tier Architecture,
 - Asp.Net Core API Project,